ShaeOJ/Axe-OS-Multitool/README.md

 ### Data Not Persisting

-- Miner configurations are stored in browser localStorage
+- In the installed desktop app, miner configurations are stored locally using Tauri's store plugin
-- Clearing browser data will delete your saved miners
+- Data persists between app updates and restarts
-- Each browser/profile has separate storage (Chrome vs Firefox, etc.)
+- In dev mode, data is stored in browser localStorage

 ### Auto-Tuner Issues